juapem/MB-300-Excersises/Instructions/Labs/MB-300T00A-ENU-PracticeLab_M02E03.md

+---
+lab:
+    title: 'Exercise 03: Run a security report and analyze the output'
+    module: 'Module 02: Configure security, processes, and options'
+---
 ## Exercise 3: Run a security report and analyze the output

 >   Finance and Operations apps security reports can be found under **System